-The Mexican government only requires that your passport be valid during the entirety of your trip
+The Mexican government requires that your passport be valid during the entirety of your trip and it is not required to be valid for six months.

 A tourist card is a “Forma Migratoria Multiple” (FMM) and one is not required for those under the age of two.
-It is required for everyone else, even in the “Free Zones”, unless you are a citizen.
-It allows one to enter Mexico, one time, for up to 180 days but recently, often for shorter periods.
+It is required for everyone else, including the “Free Zones”, unless you are a Mexican citizen.
+It allows one to enter Mexico, one time, for up to 180 days but sometimes for shorter periods.
 The back of the form confirms it is for one entry; however, in Baja California it may be used for multiple entries.
-The cost is 687 pesos.
+The cost is 717 pesos.

 2. A FMM is included in your airfare.